Skip to main content

 <script nomodule src="bundle.js"></script>

-Browsers that understand the type="module" attribute will not execute the <script> tag that has the nomodule attribute - where the src should be a bundled, transpiled JavaScript file.
+Browsers that understand type="module" will skip the <script> tag with nomodule.
+The src there should point to a bundled, transpiled JavaScript file.

 Limitations and gotchas